ardauzunoglu/food-and-grocery-automatization/README.md

 ### Purpose

-Yemeksepeti Order Automatization is a desktop application provides **automatization** for you to order from online food delivery website, Yemeksepeti.
+Yemeksepeti and Banabi Order Automatization is a desktop application provides **automatization** for you to order from both online food delivery website, Yemeksepeti and its grocery shopping delivery service, Banabi.
 This automatization app reinforces the purpose of Yemeksepeti, **saving time**.

 ### Libraries Used